DigitalTibetan/DigitalTibetan/docs/digital_dharma_is_fragile.md

 Once you've made sure that dharma material that needs to be preserved is stored in a format as simple as possible, the _information_ in it's simplest format, backups become essential.

 - **Sharing** is a way to use everybody else's computer as backup-device.
 It's probably the _only_ longterm strategy to make sure information survives.
 What needs to be shared is the essential _information_, the source of truth.
 Sharing of any resultant _presentation_ is good, but not a means for ensuring longevity of the _information_.
-- **Powerful partners** are required to increase chances: by working together with as many organizations as possible and sharing _information_ freely between them, the resilience for the material to be protected increases.
+- **Powerful partners** are required to increase the odds of survival: by working together with as many organizations as possible and sharing _information_ freely between them, the resilience for the material to be protected increases.
 - **Longterm backups** are only within in reach of very few organizations.
 Luckily, if you material is in simple text form, free and open, you have access to the most powerful backup facilities currently available: the [github artic code vault](https://archiveprogram.github.com/): store your _information_ as text in github and (if public and open consisting of reasonably small text files), the repository will be put in cold storage within an Arctic code vault.

 ```{note}